dkosmari/System-Font-Replacer/README.md

 1. Open up the WUPS menu (**L + ↓ + SELECT**) and enter the **System Font Replacer** menu.

-2. Ensure the "Enabled" option is set to "yes", otherwise the plugin won't do anything.
+2. Ensure the "Enabled" option is enabled ("■"), otherwise the plugin won't do anything.

 3. Select the "Standard" font option, and press **A** to start editing it: